spacetelescope/jwst/docs/jwst/introduction.rst

 - 64: No science data found

-The "No science data found" condition is returned by the ``assign_wcs`` step of ``calwebb_spec2`` when, after successfully determining the WCS solution for a file, the WCS indicates that no science data will be found.
-This condition is most often found with NIRSpec's NRS2 detector.
-There are certain optical and MSA configurations in which dispersion will not cross to the NRS2 detector.
+The "No science data found" condition is returned by the ``assign_wcs`` step of ``calwebb_spec2.cfg`` pipeline when, after successfully determining the WCS solution for a file, the WCS indicates that no science data will be found.
+This condition most often occurs with NIRSpec's NRS2 detector: There are certain optical and MSA configurations in which dispersion will not cross to the NRS2 detector.

 .. _run_from_python: